Stack Overflow Feed Widget for Website. No-code - Poper

 Quick reference

-What is Stack Overflow Feed Widget: Embed Reputation, Badges, Top Tags and Answers?
+What is Stack Overflow Feed Widget: Embed Reputation, Badges and Answers?

-A Stack Overflow feed widget is an embeddable script that displays a developer's Stack Overflow profile (reputation, gold/silver/bronze badges, top tags, accepted answers, and most up-voted answers) on any website.
+A Stack Overflow feed widget is an embeddable script that displays a developer's Stack Overflow profile (reputation, gold/silver/bronze badges, accepted answers, and most up-voted answers) on your website.
 It pulls live data from the Stack Exchange API v2.3, themes it to match the host site, and refreshes automatically.

 Key facts